Arts & Culture / Heritage / Nature & Horticulture / Family Friendly

 View Map Visit Website

-Celebrating great writing and big ideas in the beautiful island of Guernsey.
-The Festival, now established as one of the biggest annual arts events in the Channel Islands, will feature more than 50 events, including a full education and community programme.
+The Guernsey Literary Festival, now established as one of the biggest annual arts events in the Channel Islands, will feature more than 50 events, including a full education and community programme.

 Book Tickets